Photos per Hour

 Event Photography Variables

-Guest Count – More guests at your event mean more people are photographed.
+Guest Count – More guests at your event means more people are photographed.
 Therefore, more photos are created.

-Presentation Details – If speeches or presentations are included, the length of those happenings affect final counts.
+Presentation Details – If speeches or presentations are included, the length of those happenings affects final counts.

 Selecting Better Photos